sunappushotto/docs/README.md

 ### **What’s next?**

 Our next guide will take you through the steps of creating a space on Snapshot.
-It will also take you through the process of registering an ENS domain if you do not have one already.
+It will also take you through the process of registering an LNS domain if you do not have one already.
 Before you create a space, you might want to look into some of the spaces already created on Snapshot.